FLASH SALES: discover new special offers every week!

 Linear leaves

 They are long and narrow with parallel edges.
-Their simple and refined shape is a key element of contemporary garden design.
+Their simple and clean shape is one of the components of contemporary gardens.

-Examples: those of bamboos like Fargesia, Carex (which resemble a gramineous form), Liatris (Kansas feather), or Cordyline.
+Examples include those of bamboos like Fargesia, Carex (which resemble a gramineous form), Liatris (Kansas plume), or Cordyline.

 narrow leaves examples